Des Moines, IA to Lansing, MI Movers (NEW 2026 Costs)

 After settling into your new Michigan home, you'll want to branch out and explore your new city.
 Luckily, Lansing has lots to offer, no matter what you're interested in:

-- Outdoor recreation: The city's Woldumar Nature Center, Potter Park Zoo, Hawk Island Park, and River Trail — along with other locations, ideal for trails, cycling, or enjoying the fresh air.
+- Outdoor recreation: The city's Woldumar Nature Center, Potter Park Zoo, Hawk Island Park, and River Trail — along with other locations — ideal for trails, cycling, or enjoying the fresh air.

-- Sports: Experience the energy of a live game and back the home team at an Lansing Lugnuts (Baseball) game.
+- Sports: Nothing beats the thrill of cheering on the home team at an Lansing Lugnuts (Baseball) game.

 FAQ